nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 ## Week 4
 **Tues Jan 31: Brainstorm and Lit Review**

+Obstacles:
+1. When running program (2), my program still runs out of RAM.
+I have figured out that it crashes while loading the fine-tuned BARG model since it isn't loading it into the GPU memory.

+Questions for (2):
+1. Why freeze the token and positional embeddings in the summarization model?

 Brainstorm:
 1. How do I train an NLU model to check for answer correctness?
 2. Is building the tri-module system we were thinking about something that can be considered research or make a decent research paper?